aws-amplify/amplify-flutter/CONTRIBUTING.md

 ## Setting up for local development

-This section should get you running with **Amplify JS** and get you familiar with the basics of the codebase.
+This section should get you running with **Amplify Flutter** and get you familiar with the basics of the codebase.
 You will need the latest version of [nodejs](https://nodejs.org/en/) on your system and developing locally also requires `yarn` workspaces.
 You can install it [here](https://classic.yarnpkg.com/en/docs/install#mac-stable).

 Start by, [Forking](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the main branch of [amplify-flutter](https://github.com/aws-amplify/amplify-flutter).